sslaia/bola-bola/README.md

 ## Is there any project timeline?

 No precise timeline considering that all project members are volunteers who are also busy with their own works.
-But the core volunteers are committed to spend 15 minutes of their time daily for this project.
+But the core volunteers are committed to spend 15 minutes of their time daily for the programme (not exactly this app project, which is only a part of the whole).

 That't all.
 Ya'ahowu.